What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Analysis

-\Cref{fig:bullseye_viz:base} shows the effects of an attack on a baseline model.
-The poisoned images (red) move to collide with the target (black triangle) in feature space as seen by their overlap in the $x$-$y$ plane, while maintaining their original label ($z$-axis), subsequently leading to a misclassification of the target image as image from the poison class. \Cref{fig:bullseye_viz:defended} however contrasts this collision with the effects of poisons on a defended model.
-Two effects stand out: First, the poisons, which were optimized to collide with the target, no longer cluster around the target (refer also to the 2D visualization in the supp. material), indicating that straightforward collisions are difficult to achieve against the robust model.
-Second, poisoned images close to the target are now predicted as the target base class shown by their descend on the $z$-axis; the defended model is robust enough to assign poisoned images a label that agrees with their feature representation, even though this assignment contradicts the given labels of these images.
+\cref{fig:bullseye_viz:base} shows the effects of an attack on a baseline model.
+The poisoned images (red) move to \textit{collide} with the target (black triangle) in feature space as seen by their overlap in the $x$-$y$ plane, while maintaining their original label ($z$-axis), subsequently leading to a misclassification of the target image as image from the poison class - this is a \textit{feature collision} attack. \cref{fig:bullseye_viz:defended} however contrasts this collision with the effects of poisons on a defended model.
+Two effects stand out: First, the poisons, which were optimized to collide with the target, no longer cluster around the target (refer also to the 2D visualization in \cref{fig:bullseye_2d}), indicating that straightforward collisions are difficult to achieve against the robust model.
+Second, poisoned images close to the target are now predicted as the target base class shown by their descend on the $z$-axis; While we would expect the first effect for any defense, the second effect really breaks the attack. the defended model is robust enough to assign poisoned images a label that agrees with their feature representation, even though this assignment contradicts the given labels of these images.
 In essence, the poisoned images are treated like images from the target class but with a noisy label.
-This property completely reverses the attack.
+This property reverses the attack.
 Instead of moving the target into the poison class, the poisoned images are drawn into the target class as it matches their feature representation.
-This way, the model stays consistent and is able to defend against the strong attack analyzed here.
+The model stays consistent and is able to defend against the strong attack analyzed here.